Frequently Asked Questions

 What kinds of investments would be in my account?

 A successful investment strategy creates a balanced and diversified portfolio.
-Depending on the type of account chosen, your account would be in no-load mutual funds, exchange traded fund, stocks and or bonds.
+Depending on the type of account chosen, your account would be in no-load mutual funds, exchange traded funds, stocks and or bonds.
 The first step in structuring a portfolio is collectively determining a client’s investment objectives and risk tolerance obtained in the information you provide in the “Confidential Questionnaire”.
 Next, using this information, we invest your assets to specifically meet your investment goals.

 If mutual finds are a good investment, why can't I buy them directly?